Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-clone-hardware.md

 -   Log on to the server and make sure that users, groups, and service accounts are configured with the permissions required for operation.
 Manually spot-check membership in project groups and teams, and verify that those groups and teams have the permissions you expect.

--   Browse to a team project collection and make sure that all projects in that collection appear as expected, and that users in those projects can appropriately access their work items.
+-   Browse to a project collection and make sure that all projects in that collection appear as expected, and that users in those projects can appropriately access their work items.

 -   Open Team Web Access and verify that team sites and teams appear as expected.

 Not sure what groups and permissions to expect?
-For more information, see [Add users to team projects](/vsts/security/add-users-team-project), [Set administrator permissions for team project collections](add-administrator-tfs.md), [Set administrator permissions for Team Foundation Server](add-administrator-tfs.md), and [Service accounts and dependencies in Team Foundation Server](service-accounts-dependencies-tfs.md).
+For more information, see [Add users to projects](/vsts/security/add-users-team-project), [Set administrator permissions for project collections](add-administrator-tfs.md), [Set administrator permissions for Team Foundation Server](add-administrator-tfs.md), and [Service accounts and dependencies in Team Foundation Server](service-accounts-dependencies-tfs.md).

 <a name="refresh-caches-clients"></a>
 ## Refresh the data cache on client computers